Avidereta/avidereta.github.io/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a PhD student in Computer Science at [ETH Zurich](https://ethz.ch) under the supervision of [Andreas Krause](https://scholar.google.com/citations?user=eDHv58AAAAAJ&hl=en) and member of [Learning and Adaptive Systems Group](https://las.inf.ethz.ch/).
+I am a final-year PhD student in Computer Science at [ETH Zurich](https://ethz.ch) under the supervision of [Andreas Krause](https://scholar.google.com/citations?user=eDHv58AAAAAJ&hl=en) and member of [Learning and Adaptive Systems Group](https://las.inf.ethz.ch/).
 I am also associated with the [ETH AI Center](https://ai.ethz.ch/).
 I work on sequential decision-making and representation learning for structured data, such as ​point clouds or graphs.